9 Reasons NOT to Take Your Kids to SeaWorld

 As you can see, the animals at SeaWorld aren’t living the good life.
-They’re confined to tiny tanks, often in incompatible groups, and unable to do all the things that are natural and important to them (like diving, exploring, swimming vast distances, and spending time with the members of their pod).
-Teaching kids that it’s OK to support businesses that imprison animals for human entertainment, like SeaWorld, doesn’t cultivate compassion—it does just the opposite.
+They’re confined to tiny tanks, often in incompatible groups, and unable to do anything that’s natural and important to them (like diving, exploring, swimming vast distances, and spending time with the members of their pod).
+Teaching kids that it’s OK to support businesses that imprison animals for human entertainment, such as SeaWorld, doesn’t cultivate compassion—it does just the opposite.

 Boycott SeaWorld this summer, and tell your friends why they should do the same!